Dziemborowicz/Hourglass-New/README.md

 - The **Advanced options** / **Activate next window when minimized or closed** timer window context menu option enables the next timer window activation when the current timer window is minimized or closed.
 The command-line option is `--activate-next`, `-an`, `/an`
 - The **Pause all** timer window context menu command pauses all the running timers.
 Command-line command is `pause`
 - The **Resume all** timer window context menu command resumes all the paused timers.
 Command-line command is `resume`
+- The **Pause after each loop** timer window context menu command pauses the loop timer when it expires.
+Command-line command is `--pause-after-loop-timer`, `-pl`, `/pl`

 #### Other